Issue VI

 Issue VI is the sixth full-length album by the German thrash metal/death metal band Dew-Scented.

 A special edition, limited to 5000 worldwide, comes with a bonus DVD, with 17 live tracks from various shows between 2002-2005, and a video clip for the song "Turn to Ash".
 A colored vinyl edition was released by Benihana Records.

+Composition

+The songs "Processing Life", "Out of the Self", and "Vortex" has been characterized as "maniacal creations" with racing rhythms of "utterly blinding speeds and almost superhuman intensity".

+Reception

+Eduardo Rivadavia, writing for AllMusic, described the album as the "most frantic and no-holds-barred" neo-death metal/trash metal.
+Rivadavia appreciated the songs "Turn to Ash", "Bled Dry", and "In Defeat" for their "spidery melodic guitar lines".
+However, he had mixed feelings about the album length, pointing out that it "takes a real glutton for speed to actually sit through and digest these dangerously repetitive blasts", and Dew-Scented "far exceed[ed] the unofficial half-hour limit imposed on such releases by Slayer's form-defining Reign in Blood".
+Rivadavia summed up his experience as "impressive enough, but truly for speed-freaks only".